Cats Under Attack! TNR, TB, Toxo & Talkback

 This isn’t new.
 Cats have been the scapegoat for many of the world’s ills.
 Perhaps it’s because our felines have such great success surviving what would fell lesser creatures.
 After all, there’s a reason that “9 lives” myth has been repeated for eons.
 Read more here about cat myth-teries debunked.

 Cats, particular the issue of ferals and TNR, seem to bring out all the trolls.
-For more on TNR, read this blog post from last year.
+For more on TNR, read this blog post.

 HATING CATS & THE BLAME GAME